OpenVnmrJ/ovjTools/OSX.md

     sudo mv jdk-22.0.1.jdk /Library/Java/JavaVirtualMachines
 ```

-- On MacOS, OpenVnmrJ is installed via a .pkg file.
-A third-party tool, Packages.dmg, is used to construct this .pkg
-  file.
-Using the Finder, navigate to ovjTools and double-click on Packages.dmg.
-Follow the instructions to install it.

 ## Build on MacOS

 Make a directory.
 Let us call it ovjbuild and change into that directory.
+Note that the ovjbuild directory should not be a subdirectory of a "Documents"
+directory.
+Apple has instituted some security features on "Documents" directories
+that cause the OpenVnmrJ build to fail.

 Check out the ovjTools repository from GitHub with

 ```
 mkdir ovjbuild && cd ovjbuild
 git clone https://github.com/OpenVnmrJ/ovjTools.git
 ```

+On MacOS, OpenVnmrJ is installed via a .pkg file.
+A third-party tool, Packages.dmg, is used to construct this .pkg
+  file.
+Using the Finder, navigate to ovjTools and double-click on Packages.dmg.
+Follow the instructions to install it.

 At the same level as the ovjTools directory, do the following

 ```